Indirect data-driven predictive control and the state-space predictor: TRAJECTORY PREDICTIVE CONTROL

 where the notation $i | t$ indicates a plan or prediction made $i$ steps ahead at time $t$.
 For example, $u(1 | t)$ is the plan for $u(t)$ made at time $t$.
 If the cost and constraint functions $c_0$, \dots, $c_J : \R^{h n_u} \times \R^{h n_y} \rightarrow \R$ and the regularizer $r : \R^{h n_y} \rightarrow \R \cup \setof{\infty}$ are convex, then \eqref{tpc} is a convex optimization problem.

-This paper focuses on the general trajectory predictor \bneq y_f(t) = P z_p(t) + F u_f(t) + e_f(t) . \eneq We assume that $P \in \R^{h n_y \times m n_z}$ and $F \in \R^{h n_y \times h n_u}$ are identified from a trajectory $\tilde z(1)$, \dots, $\tilde z(d)$ of input/output examples from the system, with $e_f(t)$ treated as an estimation error to be minimized.
+This paper focuses on the general trajectory predictor \bneq y_f(t) = P z_p(t) + F u_f(t) + e_f(t) . \eneq We assume $P \in \R^{h n_y \times m n_z}$ and $F \in \R^{h n_y \times h n_u}$ are identified from a trajectory $\tilde z(1)$, \dots, $\tilde z(d)$ of input/output examples, with $e_f(t)$ treated as an estimation error to be minimized.
 We organize the training data (denoted by tildes) into Hankel matrices containing $n = d - m - h + 1$ trajectory examples:

 where